vbhurke/SER502-SanSkript-Team25/README.md

 System - Windows.

-Tools - Python3
+Tools - Python3 and SWI Prolog

 # What to install

 Install:

 Python3
-Prolog (SWI Prolog) should be added to your environment variables
+SWI Prolog (should be added to your environment variables)

 # Instructions to Build & Run